-- A. Facilities that are primarily providing medical services - (a) Direct costs for covered services include unallocated payroll costs and other unallocated costs that can be directly charged to covered medical services.
+- 1. Facilities that are primarily providing medical Services: - a.
+Direct costs for covered services include unallocated payroll costs and other unallocated costs that can be directly charged to covered medical services.
 Direct payroll costs include total compensation (i.e., salaries and benefits and contract compensation) of direct care staff.
 Other direct costs include costs directly related to the delivery of covered services, such as supervision, materials and supplies, professional and contracted services, capital outlay, and travel.
-These costs must be in compliance with Medicaid non-institutional reimbursement policy and are accumulated on the annual cost report, resulting in total direct costs. - (b) The direct costs from Item (a) are reduced by any amount that is not in compliance with Medicaid non-institutional reimbursement policy and are further reduced by any federal payments for those costs resulting in adjusted direct costs for covered services. - (c) Indirect costs are determined by either applying the agency specific approved indirect cost rate to its net direct costs.
+These costs must be in compliance with Medicaid non-institutional reimbursement policy and are accumulated on the annual cost report, resulting in total direct costs. - b.
+Total direct costs from Item (a) are reduced by any amount that is not in compliance with Medicaid non-institutional reimbursement policy and are further reduced by any federal payments for those costs, resulting in adjusted direct costs for covered services. - c.
+Indirect costs are determined by applying the agency specific approved indirect cost rate to its net direct costs.
 If the provider has no approved indirect cost rate, the allocated indirect costs can be derived from the allocation process through the provider's approved cost allocation plan.
 These allocated indirect costs are reduced by any unallowable amount based on Medicaid non-institutional reimbursement policy.
-The indirect costs details are accumulated on the annual cost report. - (d) Net direct costs (Item b) and indirect costs (Item c) are combined. - (e) A CMS approved time study is required when providers of service do not spend 100% of their time providing the Medical services described in the applicable section 3.1-A State plan pages and is used to determine the percentage of time that medical service personnel spend on direct medical services, general and administrative time, and all other activities to account for 100 percent of the time to assure that there is no duplicate claiming.
+The indirect costs details are accumulated on the annual cost report. - d.
+Net direct costs (Item b) and indirect costs (Item c) are combined. - e.
+A CMS approved time study is required when providers of service do not spend 100% of their time providing the Medical services described in the applicable Section 3.1-A State Plan pages and is used to determine the percentage of time that medical service personnel spend on direct medical services, general and administrative time, and all other activities to account for 100% of the time to assure that there is no duplicate claiming.
 This CMS approved time study methodology will be used to separate administrative activities and direct services.
+The direct medical services time study percentage is applied against the net direct and indirect costs. - f.
+Medicaid's portion of total allowable costs is calculated by multiplying the result from Item (e) above to the ratio of the total units of service provided to Medicaid eligible clients to the total units of service provided.